joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 More coding when:
 - You're new to the team and need to build context
 - There's a critical deadline and all hands are needed
-- The team is small and there's genuinely more work than people
+- The team is small and there's more work than people
 - You're prototyping something that needs your specific skills

 Less coding when: